libor-m/ngs-course/index.rst

 By combining basic UNIX tools one can achieve results that would require finding specialized software in other environments.

-Not knowing 'the right way' to do things can be intimidating for the beginning users, so an additional section exploring the 'best practice' is available for self learning.

-Initial instructions:

 .. toctree::
    :maxdepth: 1